Wasleny/Wasleny/README.md

 :computer: I have been working as a Web Developer since December, 2020

-&nbsp;

-:city_sunset: I'm living in Minas Gerais, Brazil
+:city_sunset: I'm Brazilian and I'm living in Minas Gerais - Brazil

 :books: I love books and I really can talk about books for days